Font Info panel»

 The Typographic style name (TSN or just “Style”) is the name under which a certain font within a family appears in the font menu of modern applications.
 It is sometimes called “Preferred style name”.

 The Typographic style name typically describes the typographic properties of the font within the typographic family.
-Usually, it consists of a combination of keywords, which describe its design parameters: weight, width and slope.
+Usually, it consists of a combination of keywords, which describe its design attributes: weight, width and slope.
 For normal width and plain slope, no keyword is used.
 For example, if a font’s Weight is defined as Black, its Width is defined as Condensed and its Slope is defined as Plain, then the Typographic style name would typically be “Black Condensed” or “Black Cond” or “Cond Black”.
 The TSN must be unique for each font with the same Typographic family name.
 The TSN may contain spaces.
 The length of the Typographic style name should be no more than 31 characters.

 Weight describes the typographic weight (stroke thickness) of a typeface, ranging from Thin to Extra Black, and defaulting to Regular.
 We recommend to set this parameter to a value which truly reflects the typographic weight of each font.
 Alternatively, if a family consists of a single font, you may set the Weight parameter to Regular, and if a family consists of just two weights, you may set the Weight parameter to Regular for the lighter weight, and to Bold for the bolder weight.
 This parameter is additionally expressed using a number — from 100 for Thin to 950 for Extra Black.